gerrit-coder/plugins_coder-workspace/README.md

 # Coder Workspace Gerrit Plugin

-Adds a "Create Coder Workspace" action to the Gerrit change page (revision actions).
+Adds an "Open Coder Workspace" action to the Gerrit change page (revision actions).
-When clicked, it creates a Coder workspace using the Coder REST API and injects Gerrit context such as repo, branch, change number and patchset into the template via rich parameters.
+When clicked, it opens your Coder workspace for the current change; if no workspace exists for the repo/branch/patchset, the plugin creates one using the Coder REST API and injects Gerrit context (repo, branch, change, patchset) into the template via rich parameters.

 ## Features

-- Create a Coder workspace from the current change/patchset, passing repo, branch, change and patchset via rich parameters
+- Open or create-on-demand a Coder workspace for the current change/patchset, passing repo, branch, change and patchset via rich parameters
+- Reuse existing workspace when possible: before creating, the plugin tries to open a workspace that matches the expected name for the current context
 - Admin-only configuration via gerrit.config (no per-user Settings menu)
 - Optional per-repo/branch template mappings with glob support
 - Workspace name templating using tokens: `{repo}`, `{branch}`, `{change}`, `{patchset}`